Key takeaways

 A venture-funded startup is expected to hit milestones

-This startup phase begins when you receive your first Series A round — each round is usually an 18- to 24-month period.
+The venture-funded startup phase begins when you receive your first Series A round — each round is usually an 18- to 24-month period.
 Your first round is very significant in establishing a fundraising foundation that may help attract future investments.

 You enter this phase when a Series A investor believes your company has a great product or service and you have a plan and the talent to scale.
 Your company is now making a complex transition from having the potential to scale to one that is expected to hit milestones laid out to investors.
 You may have additional Series A funding rounds, but the first round is often the most influential.